Interpretable Diagnostics and Adaptive Data Assimilation for Neural ODEs via Discrete Empirical Interpolation: Introduction

+Projection-based reduced-order modeling (ROM) methods, such as Proper Orthogonal Decomposition (POD), have long provided physically interpretable low-dimensional descriptions of complex flows \cite{rowley2017model}.
+Within this literature, the Discrete Empirical Interpolation Method (DEIM) identifies sparse interpolation points for efficiently approximating nonlinear terms, thereby linking reduced-order dynamics to spatially localized physical structures \cite{chaturantabut2010nonlinear, cstefuanescu2015pod}.
+Subsequent variants, such as Q-DEIM, further refined the point-selection procedure, while related sparse-sensing and sensor-placement studies showed that low-rank libraries and DEIM-type nonlinear libraries can be exploited for state reconstruction, regime identification, and optimized measurement allocation \cite{drmac2016new, manohar2018data, sargsyan2015nonlinear}.
+Although DEIM is traditionally introduced as a hyper-reduction tool for ROMs, these developments suggest a broader interpretation: DEIM can also be viewed as an interpretable sparse sampling operator that highlights dynamically representative spatial locations.

+This perspective naturally connects DEIM to data assimilation (DA), where sparse observations are used to stabilize and correct imperfect models.
+Classical DA approaches range from nudging and relaxation methods to ensemble- and Kalman-filter-based updates \cite{azouani2014continuous, evensen2003ensemble}.
+More recently, learning-based filtering and prediction-correction frameworks, such as KalmanNet and neural-operator-based DA, have shown that data-driven surrogates can also benefit substantially from online observational feedback \cite{revach2022kalmannet, singh2024learning, cheng2024efficient}.
+In practical fluid settings, however, the number of available observations is often severely limited, and the effectiveness of DA depends critically on \emph{where} those observations are placed.
+Under a fixed observation budget, spatial allocation can be as important as the assimilation rule itself, particularly in regimes with coherent vortical structures, moving interfaces, or localized separation zones \cite{mons2017optimal, deng2021deep, xu2024optimal, sashittal2021data, mons2021linear}.

-Building on this concept, we further apply DEIM as a tool for interpretable analysis of learned NODE dynamics in a two-dimensional vortex-merging problem.
-The assumption, here, is that the dynamically identified interpolation points correspond to `important' locations in the flow-field.
-By applying DEIM to windows of snapshots obtained during the evolution of the trained NODE, we extract trajectories of representative sampling points and analyze how they evolve compared to those obtained from ground-truth dynamics.
-These trajectories reveal physically meaningful flow structures and provide direct insight into the NODE’s ability (or lack thereof) to generalize to unseen flow conditions.
+In this work, we revisit DEIM from this broader diagnostic and control-oriented perspective, and apply it to the analysis of learned NODE dynamics in two-dimensional vortex-merging and backward-facing step flows.
+Our starting hypothesis is that dynamically identified DEIM points correspond to physically important locations in the flow field and can therefore be used to probe the internal behavior of a learned surrogate.
+To test this idea, we apply DEIM to \emph{time-windowed} snapshots of the NODE-predicted right-hand side and extract trajectories of representative sampling points.
+We then compare these trajectories with those obtained from ground-truth dynamics, using their agreement or divergence as an interpretable signature of the NODE's capacity to generalize to unseen flow conditions.

+Leveraging this diagnostic signal, we further introduce a DEIM-guided nudging-based DA strategy.
+Rather than distributing sparse corrections uniformly across the domain, we allocate the nudging budget to dynamically representative locations identified by DEIM and enrich these locations through kernel density estimation (KDE).
+This yields a structure-aware observation policy that improves long-term stability and predictive accuracy while remaining physically interpretable.
+Our experiments also reveal regime-dependent behavior: sampling guided by coherent DEIM trajectories is particularly effective for vortex interaction dynamics, whereas advection-dominated separated flows may favor more instantaneous or spatially distributed observation policies.